Cellular Antennas for Data Performance

 - Nearby buildings

-- The antennas and modem built into your cellular device
+- Modem family built into your cellular device

 - Terms of your data plan

-Utilizing external antennas can only help you overcome some of these obstacles.
+Utilizing external cellular antennas can only help you overcome some of these obstacles when living a mobile lifestyle.

 For more, see our in-depth guide on all of the factors than influence data performance - from modems, signal enhancing to plan terms: